Norah Jones: Grammy winner to sing Ted song at 2013 Oscar ceremony

 The 2013 Oscar ceremony will be held on Sunday, Feb.
 24, at the Dolby Theatre at Hollywood & Highland Center, located in (in one of) the heart(s) of Hollywood.
 “Everybody Needs a Best Friend” lyricist and Oscar nominee Seth MacFarlane will host the Oscar show.

 Barbra Streisand, a two-time Academy Award winner, will sing at the 2013 Oscar ceremony on Feb.
 24, 2013.
 According to the Academy of Motion Picture Arts and Sciences press release, Streisand has only performed once at the Oscars, nearly 36 years ago.
 On the March 28, 1977, telecast, she sang the Oscar-nominated song “Evergreen” from A Star Is Born, which she herself composed with Paul Williams.
-(See also: Director Barbra Streisand to return in 2013?.)
+(Check out: Director Barbra Streisand to return in 2013?)

 Barbra Streisand at the Oscars